dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/data/how-to-create-a-simple-binding.md

   - "simple binding [WPF], creating"
   - "data binding [WPF], creating simple bindings"
   - "binding data [WPF], creating"
-#customer intent: As a devleoper, I want to create a binding so that I can present information in a UI
+#customer intent: As a developer, I want to create a binding so that I can present information in a UI
 ---

 # How to create a data binding (WPF .NET)